xoascf/SuRun/SuRun/ReadMe.txt

 SuRun 1.1.0.6 - 2008-04-29:
 ----------------------------
+* Added WatchDog: If SuRun stops responding while the safe desktop is active, a Window is shown that allows to switch back to the users desktop.
+Then on the users desktop a window is shown that allows switching back to the safe desktop.
+    This is needed, if a Host Intrusion Detection System (HIPS) blocks SuRun and urges the user to allow/deny the action, SuRun is trying.
+The HIPS usually asks the user on his desktop and this caused a deadlock.
 * SuRun asks, if a user tries to restart the Windows Shell.
 * IAT-Hook is again off by default because of incompatibilities with self checking software.
 (E.G. Access 2003 and Outlook 2003)